 The audio connector layouts described in this section are available according to your configuration.

 The MADI connectors are available by default on every XT3 6U server.
+Other audio connectors are sold as options.

 See section "Audio Specifications" on page 14 for more details on the available audio configurations.